V-Sekai-fire/pcg-mcp/README.md

 # PCG MCP Server

-A Model Context Protocol (MCP) server that provides MiniZinc constraint programming capabilities.
+A Model Context Protocol (MCP) server that provides Wave Function Collapse (WFC) for procedural content generation.

 ## Features

-- Solve MiniZinc models using chuffed solver (fixed, not configurable)
-- Validate MiniZinc models for syntax and type errors without solving
-- Support for both MZN (model) and DZN (data) content as strings
-- Automatic standard library inclusion (e.g., `alldifferent.mzn`) when not present in models
-- Comprehensive output format: Parses DZN format for variable extraction, passthroughs output_text from explicit output statements
+- Wave Function Collapse (WFC) algorithm for procedural level generation
+- Pattern extraction from sample images or arrays
+- Frequency-based pattern weights
+- Edge-compatible adjacency rules
+- Support for image-based samples (when nx_image is available)
 - JSON-RPC 2.0 protocol support via STDIO or HTTP transports
 - Server-Sent Events (SSE) support for streaming responses

+Note: MiniZinc is used internally by WFC but is not exposed as a direct tool.

 ## Quick Start

 ### Prerequisites

 - Elixir 1.18+
-- MiniZinc installed and available in PATH
+- MiniZinc installed and available in PATH (used internally by WFC)

 > **Note**: MiniZinc is automatically installed in the Docker image.